is24ch/get-labels-in-PR-action/README.md

 # Get Labels in PR
 Get all labels in the PR and assign it to GitHub environment

+##Disclaimer
+Yes this repo is public by design. :)

 ## Inputs
 - `GITHUB_TOKEN` - set to `secrets.GITHUB_TOKEN`, this is provided by GitHub Actions